 Before dashing off to purchase a bike frame, arm yourself with a basic knowledge of the parts of a bicycle:

-Compared to mountain bikes, there is much less variation on the shape of road bike frames.
+Compared to mountain bikes, there is much less variation in the shape of road bike frames.
 Cyclo-cross bikes and fixed-gear bikes ("fixies") also follow this model.
-Different mountain bike manufacturers have different ideas concerning the "best" shape of bike frame.
+Different mountain bike manufacturers have different ideas concerning the "best" shape of bike frames.
 Consequently, mountain bike frames offer the most amount of variation.
 This variation can be exciting in the number of choices the potential buyer has, but also confusing to the novice mountain biker.
 Rear mountain bike shock are discussed in more detail here.

 Choosing Road Bicycle Frames

 Because of lesser variation in road racing bicycle frames, choosing the perfect one for you will probably be easier than choosing the right mountain bike frame.

 Did you know that scandium frames contain aluminum as well?

 A scandium bicycle frame is made out of an alloy of aluminum and scandium.
 It has thinner inner tubes and cross-sections than pure aluminum frames because the addition of scandium makes the frame stronger, reducing the need for a thick frame.